Magnolia Table / 2132 South Valley Mills Drive

 This was built as a Krispy Kreme donut shop that opened in February 2004 but unfortunately closed down less than two years later (September 2005) and later became Dickey's Barbecue Pit (closed 2008) before becoming a Schlotzsky's, which opened in 2009.
 A bit of trivia is that it opened as the very first "lotz better" prototype store before the "Austin Eatery" theme started to sweep the chain around a decade later.

-Pizza Hut was here from 1991 to 2018.
-Sometime around 2019 the closed store was torn down for a car wash.
+Pizza Hut was here from 1991 to 2018 (moving from 924 N. Valley Mills and moving to 1230 N. Valley Mills Drive #200).
+Sometime around 2019 the closed store was torn down for a car wash, originally named Glide Xpress Car Wash but later became WhiteWater Express Car Wash by 2022.

 Arby's / 723 N. Valley Mills Drive